MananSuri27/Article/README.md

 'mixed'
 ```

+## New:

+`article_stripped.py` which simply parses the article without all the other features.
+Useful when we want to build on top of Article.

 ## 🍿 Production Examples
 This module is used in [Asatya](https://github.com/MananSuri27/CombattingDisinformation) a web extension which offers a suite of services to analyse articles and combat disinformation.